-Swift forEach vs for-in: Differences, Use Cases, and Errors
+Swift forEach vs for-in: Differences, Use Cases, and Mistakes

 Swift gives you two common ways to iterate over collections: the for-in loop and the forEach method.
-They can look similar in simple examples, but they behave differently in important ways, especially around control flow, readability, and how you structure your code.
-This article explains exactly how each one works, when to use each option, and the mistakes that often confuse beginners.
+They can look similar at first, but they behave differently in important ways, especially when you need control flow like break, continue, or early exit.
+In this article, you will learn how each option works, when to choose one over the other, and which mistakes to avoid in real Swift code.

-Quick answer: Use for-in when you need full loop control, especially break, continue, or early exit from the loop body.
-Use forEach when you want to apply the same action to every element and do not need traditional loop control.
+Quick answer: Use for-in for most loops, especially when you need break, continue, or clearer control flow.
+Use forEach when you want to apply the same action to every element and do not need to stop or skip the loop in the usual way.

 Difficulty: Beginner

-Helpful to know first: You will understand this better if you already know basic Swift syntax, arrays and dictionaries, and how closures work at a simple level.
+You'll understand this better if you know: basic Swift syntax, arrays and dictionaries, and how functions and closures work at a simple level.

 1. What Are the Options?

-This comparison matters because both for-in and forEach let you go through items in a collection, but they are not interchangeable in every situation.
+The comparison matters because both for-in and forEach let you process items in a collection, but they are not interchangeable in every situation.

 2. Side-by-Side Comparison